 Many vegetables you can eat raw, of course, especially leafy vegetables, such as spinach, chard, kale, carrots, and celery.
 Root vegetables or starchy vegetables, such as broccoli, cauliflower, sweet potatoes, parsnips, and turnips, are much easier for many people to digest, if they are cooked, either boiled with soup, baked, stir-fried, or steamed.
 If you steam them lightly, then they may retain more of their nutrients than if you boil them.

-The complete recipe includes the vegetable, an oil, and a spice.
+The complete recipe includes :

-You can vary the vegetable, the oil, and the spice, but the instructons are mostly the same, heating the water, cutting the vegetables, putting the cut vegetables in the steamer basket after the water starts to boil, waiting ten to twelve minutes, and then serving with more or less a teaspoon healthy oil, and then the herb.
+You can vary the vegetable, the oil, and the spice, but the instructions are mostly the same, heating the water, cutting the vegetables, putting the cut vegetables in the steamer basket after the water starts to boil, waiting ten to twelve minutes, and then serving with more or less a teaspoon healthy oil, and then the herb.